 Tutorial6A.pzbrf This is the final training exercise, Herr Oberst.
-Here at Kiel, you will be expected to apply all the lessons you have learned so far, in addition to being able to handle limited naval warfare.
-All of your primary objectives are unreachable by land, and so you have been issued transport vessels and a suitable naval escort in order to access your goals.
-Any friendly unit can be loaded onto a naval transport at a friendly port and disembarked on any vacant land adjacent to your transport.
-In addition to these naval assets, we have granted you access to one final unit type, the strategic bomber.
+Here at Kiel, you will be expected to apply all the lessons you have learned so far, in addition to utilizing limited naval assets.

+All of your primary objectives are unreachable by land, and so you have been issued transport vessels and a suitable naval escort in order to achieve your goals.
+A unit can be loaded onto a naval transport at a friendly port and disembarked on vacant land adjacent to the transport.
+In addition to these naval assets, we have granted you access to one final unit type: the strategic bomber.